kubernetes/community/sig-auth/governance.md

     projects, this *SHOULD* include maintaining test health and ensuring compatibility with new features.
   - *MUST* remain active in the role and are automatically removed from the position if they are unresponsive for > 3 months.
+Subproject owners *MAY* arrange a short-term (<6 months) leave of absence with coordinated coverage of responsibilities.
   - *SHOULD* have a record of consistent solid technical judgement over a sustained period, especially over areas for which they are the owner
   - *MAY* be removed if not proactively working with other Subproject Owners to fulfill